Positron11/fuzzer/README.md

 Intermediate source files (prefixed with `_`) are removed after each build, comment out `rm build/_*` in the makefile to preserve.
 See makefile contents for more detail.

 Grammars are sourced from the `grammars/` directory in the base directory.
-Grammars are expected to be provided in the ANTRL `.g4` format.
+Grammars are expected to be provided in the ANTLR `.g4` format.
 Examples can be found at https://github.com/antlr/grammars-v4/.

 ## Usage